Luming-L/NGG/presentation.md

 MARVEL assembly pipeline
 To reduce both computational time and storage space
 - setup phase
-	- extract PacBio reads from raw data
+	- extract reads from raw data
-	- save reads in an internal database
+	- save reads in a database, and split the database into blocks
 - patch phase
 	- detect and correct reads artifacts
 		- untrimmed adapters